Candidates who wish to apply to the Master’s in Curriculum & Instruction program must meet the following requirements.

 The submission should include the applicant’s name; address; phone; email; colleges attended with degrees, dates conferred, and grade point average; employment history; professional experience; present employer; and names of references.

-At least two letters of recommendation from people familiar with the applicant’s academic and professional abilities.
+The applicant must include at least two letters of recommendation from people familiar with the applicant’s academic and professional abilities.
 If possible, at least one letter should be from a faculty member in higher education.

 If the applicant is applying for a second or additional masters degree program – no GRE is required with at least a 3.2 GPA in their previous graduate degree program.

 If the GRE is needed, the minimum GRE scores expected for this program are 960 total scores (Verbal plus Quantitative) and 4-4.5 Analytical Writing for the old test (new test scores: 151 Verbal, 145 Quantitative, and 4-4.5 Analytical Writing scores).
 If needed, the GRE test must have been taken within the last five years.